dotnet/spark/docs/developer-guide.md

 }
 ```

-Now, navigate to the `cs` file that contains the UDF that you plan to debug, and set a breakpoint.
+Now, navigate to the `.cs` file that contains the UDF that you plan to debug, and set a breakpoint.
 (The breakpoint will say `The breakpoint will not currently be hit` because the worker hasn't loaded the assembly that contains UDF yet.)

 Hit `F5` to continue your application and the breakpoint will eventually be hit.